Jazz Chisholm Jr.: New York Yankees (2024–present)

-In Game 4 of the 2025 American League Division Series against the Toronto Blue Jays, with the Yankees trailing 2-1 in the sixth inning, Chisholm committed a costly error when he misplayed a routine groundball from Andrés Giménez.
-Instead of an inning-ending double play, Chisholm’s miscue allowed Giménez to reach first base and Ernie Clement to advance to third base.
-Two batters later, Nathan Lukes would hit a single to right field and drive in both runners, extending the Blue Jays’ lead to 4-1.
-The Blue Jays would ultimately win the game 5-2, eliminating the Yankees from the postseason.
+In Game 4 of the 2025 American League Division Series against the Toronto Blue Jays, with the Yankees trailing 2–1 in the seventh inning, Chisholm committed a costly error when he misplayed a routine groundball from Andrés Giménez.
+Instead of an inning-ending double play, Chisholm's miscue allowed Giménez to reach first base and Ernie Clement to advance to third base.
+Two batters later, Nathan Lukes would hit a single to right field and drive in both runners, extending the Blue Jays’ lead to 4–1.
+The Blue Jays would ultimately win the game 5–2, eliminating the Yankees from the postseason.

 International career

-As a Bahamian, Chisholm is eligible to represent both the Bahamas and Great Britain in international competition, because the Bahamas is a former British colony.
+As a Bahamian, Chisholm is eligible to represent both the Bahamas and Great Britain in international competition, because the Bahamas is a former British colony and Commonwealth realm.
 He played for Great Britain in the 2017 World Baseball Classic (WBC) Qualifiers, held in 2016.
 He hit .250 in four games, with four hits, one RBI, and six strikeouts as they lost a qualifying match to Israel.

-Chisholm did not join Great Britain in the 2023 WBC qualifiers in Germany, as they took place during the 2022 MLB season.
-Upon the team's qualification on September 20, he announced that he would again play for Great Britain in the 2023 WBC.
+Chisholm did not join Great Britain in the 2023 World Baseball Classic qualifiers in Germany, as they took place during the 2022 MLB season.
+Upon the team's qualification on September 20, he announced that he would again play for Great Britain in the 2023 World Baseball Classic.
 However, the Marlins did not allow him to do so, since he was recovering from an injury.
-In 2025, Chisholm reportedly said he was interested in playing for Great Britain in the 2026 WBC.
+In 2025, Chisholm reportedly said he was interested in playing for Great Britain in the 2026 World Baseball Classic.
+In February 2026, the Great Britain roster for the 2026 World Baseball Classic was announced, which included Chisholm.
+Placed in Pool B, hosted by Daikin Park, Houston, Great Britain played Mexico in their first match.
+Chisholm recorded five at-bats alongside teammate Nate Eaton in what was his first appearance for the team in ten years.
+Great Britain lost 8–2.

 Personal life

 Chisholm was the cover athlete of MLB The Show 23, the first Marlins player to be on the video game series' cover.

-Chisholm regularly wears colorful jewelry and accessories on the field, including an alien necklace and cleats inspired by the anime series One Piece.
+Chisholm regularly wears colorful jewelry and accessories on the field, including a Straw Hat necklace and cleats inspired by the anime series One Piece.

 Chisholm established the nonprofit Jazz Chisholm Foundation in 2023.
 His foundation supports young athletes in Miami, New York, and the Bahamas.